 Wipe and install the latest macOS system in 20 minutes

-Tested on macOS Catalina, macOS Big Sur and macOS Monterey.
+Tested on macOS Catalina, macOS Big Sur, macOS Monterey, macOS Ventura.

 In the last few weeks I had to install macOS several times and delete my test devices again.

 To prevent the 12 GB download every time i cached the installer on an external disk.